kantohm11/String-breaking-instanton/README.md

 ## Implementation Steps

-1. Verify the Euler-Lagrange equations using symbolic computation in Julia
-2. Create a function that converts a piecewise linear function to its smooth approximation using tanh functions
+1. Create a function that converts a piecewise linear function to its smooth approximation using tanh functions
-3. Find the local minimum of $\ell(x)$ near $x_2$ and denote it as $y$
+2. Find the local minimum of $\ell(x)$ near $x_2$ and denote it as $y$
-4. Implement the numerical solver for the boundary value problem with the conditions:
+3. Implement the numerical solver for the boundary value problem with the conditions:
    - $x(0) = 0$
    - $\dot{x}(T) = 0$
    - $\dot{\rho}(T) = 1$